cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 ## 5. Graphs and graph algorithms

-This chapter corresponds to Lecture 4.
 We will cover most of the material that will be needed for the first part of Lab 2.
 We will illustrate the presentation with the tram network graph built in Lab 1, but also with other graphs - mostly smaller, but also some that are much larger.

 ### 5.1.
 What is a graph